-- a. how to make simple choices that improve their health and wellbeing - b. to maintain personal hygiene - c. how some diseases spread and can be controlled - d. about the process of growing from young to old and how people's needs change - e. the names of the main parts of the body - f. that all household products, including medicines, can be harmful if not used properly - g. rules for, and ways of, keeping safe, including basic road safety, and about people who can help them to stay safe.
+a. how to make simple choices that improve their health and wellbeing d. about the process of growing from young to old and how people's needs change e. the names of the main parts of the body f. that all household products, including medicines, can be harmful if not used properly g. rules for, and ways of, keeping safe, including basic road safety, and about people who can help them to stay safe.